 College students can offer a lot of the same benefits that homeschooled students do.
 This is another option where having a couple of students on rotation probably works best, and graduate students most likely have more availability during daytime work hours.
 However, it's a great job for someone who has studying and assignments of their own to complete.
 They can work side by side with your young student.
 If you find a student who is specializing in early childhood education, it can be an internship-like opportunity for them.

 The growing number of in-home childcare centers, where a small number of children are cared for in the owner's residence, could be an opportunity for working parents who want to homeschool.
 This is the only option that I haven't officially seen or heard of in use yet (that doesn't necessarily meant it's not being done), but I do see it as an option with great potential.
 If the other ideas listed here are not working out, I suggest making a list of local childcare homes and contacting them.
 Some might welcome the new opportunity.
-I've included an area for these contacts in the workbook.

 I saved this option for last, as I know that a full time nanny is not affordable for many families.
 However, it is a realistic option for many as well.
 If your job allows you the financial margin to hire a caregiver, then this piece of the puzzle is easy to solve.
 Chances are that your "time off" is what is lacking, so having someone who can work with your child one-on-one under your direction can be helpful.